dnolan1993/machinery_world_/README.md

     <li>Be a parent.</li>
     <li>Have disposable income to book.</li>
     <li>Live in Ireland where the theme park is located (travelling distance to the park to make a day trip)</li>
+    <li>Have an interest in construction equipment or an interest in experiencing operating construction equipment</li>
 </ul>

 #### Goal as a first time visitor to the site: